If someone asked you about your family history, would you know how your great grandparents met or what life was like for them growing up?

 Cummings and his wife married in November 2015.
 The next month, they moved to Chattanooga because they heard it was a great place to start a business.
 They raised money to build the company and went through the GIGTANK 365 accelerator for startups.
 They actually entered Miller Lite’s Tap The Future contest to find the most innovative company in the country, and they finished in the top six applicants out of more than 15,000 companies.
 The couple first presented Pass It Down in front of FUBU CEO and Shark Tank investor Daymond John at the semifinals in Atlanta and won.
 Although they did not ultimately win the contest, they walked away with $22,000 and used it to create greetingStory.

 “We hope the cards will be the easiest way to sit down with a loved one or friend and spark a conversation about their life stories and help them record their stories,” Cummings says.
 “I have had so many people tell me how emotional it is to see their grandfather’s signature or that seeing their grandmother’s handwriting brings back so many memories.
 There is something very special about handwriting a story that is different from recording a video.”

 The creatively-designed cards encourage loved ones to share important information.
 These sample questions offer a glimpse of what you can expect from them:

 What do you want to be remembered for?

 When is a time in your life when you had to make a stand?

 What is a great lesson your parents taught you?

-If you’re interested in preserving your family history, you can purchase a box of the cards and return envelopes to mail personally.
-You can also purchase a subscription and send one, two or four greeting cards per month.
+If you’re interested in preserving your family history, you can mail cards and return envelopes personally.
 When your family member answers the questions and mails the cards back to you, you will be actively preserving your family history one card at a time.
 In the process, you can spread joy and connectedness as you invite your loved ones to share their unique stories.
 Future generations will benefit from it as well.